-Electronic ignition on the water heater could experience some problems.
+Electronic ignition on the water heater could cause some problems.
 The most common one is when it does not light appropriately.
-Hence, you need to know why an electronic ignition water heater won’t light correctly.
+In my years of working with various water heater models, I’ve often encountered ignition issues that, though seemingly simple, can baffle homeowners.

 Water heater problems such as this are usually caused by loose wires or voltage.
-However, it could also be because of underpowered parts of the unit or some trouble with the thermocouple.
-Nevertheless, you should know better about this problem to be able to fix it.
+However, they could also be caused by underpowered parts of the unit or trouble with the thermocouple.
+Nevertheless, you should know more about this problem to be able to fix it.

 Electronic Ignition Water Heater Won’t Light